Our House

 OSU Ext.
 Entomologist (ret.)

-Clothes moth larvae (below) feed on a variety of dried animal protein; adult moths (right) do not feed.
-Damage most often occurs when larvae feed on wool cloth, upholstery, rugs, felt, dried skins, hair and similar materials (not synthetic fabrics, cotton and other plant-based fabrics).
-Other fabrics may be damaged, however, if they are in contact with infested fabrics made of animal protein.
+Clothes moth, or clothing moth, larvae (see photo below) feed on a variety of dried animal protein like hair, feathers and hide; adult moths (right) do not feed.
+Damage occurs when larvae feed on wool, upholstery, rugs, felt, dried skins, hair and similar materials but not synthetic fabrics, cotton and other plant-based fabrics.
+These other fabrics may be damaged, however, if they are in contact with infested fabrics that are made of animal-based fibers.

-common terms: moth-eaten clothes, clothing moth, webbing clothes moth, casemaking clothes moth
+common terms: moth-eaten clothes, clothing moth, webbing clothes moth, casemaking clothes moth, cloth moth

 clothes moth (adult)